aronedwards91/CYOA-Form/README.md

 ### Notes

-This form doesn't 'build' but infact just hase the b64 outputs of the original which then wrap the form's json output.
+This form doesn't 'build' the CYOA app but infact just hase the base64 outputs of the original which then wraps the form's json output.

-## Embedding Everything , why & how

-...

 #### TODO
-- validation, expanded examples, contents list at top
+- validation, errors above btn, contents list at top, fix title
 - testing
 - Better cost, color widget?